Goal,Outcome And Components

 projects within five years of construction.

-- National (DoLIDAR), and Local Governments (DDCs/VDCs) respond to priority needs for FMIS.
+- National (DoLI), and Local Governments respond to priority needs for FMIS.
 This will require uniform

 policies, funding and implementation arrangements and treatment of beneficiaries.
 Through a one window approach a variety